Skip to main content

 First Stop: La Fortuna – The Springs Resort and Spa

-Our first stop was The Springs Resort and Spa in La Fortuna.Β Β As soon as we pulled up we knew we were about to be spoiled.Β The views from the main lobby are simply stunning.
-During check-in we were offered welcome cocktails and given a tour of the resort.
-It’s quite a large complex, but oddly enough, it feels very intimate. Β Even though the resort was near capacity it never at all felt crowded.Β The resort sits on 165 acres with paths that wind through the rainforest taking you to any of the 19 hot springs hidden throughout the grounds.
+Our first stop was The Springs Resort and Spa in La Fortuna.
+As soon as we pulled up, we knew we were about to be spoiled.
+The views from the main lobby are simply stunning.
+During check-in, we were offered welcome cocktails and given a tour of the resort.
+It’s quite a large complex, but oddly enough, it feels very intimate.
+Even though the resort was near capacity, it never felt crowded at all.
+The resort sits on 165 acres with paths that wind through the rainforest, taking you to any of the 19 hot springs hidden throughout the grounds.

-It didn’t bother us at all that our room wasn’t quite ready when we arrived.Β As a matter of fact, it took us moments to switch into our swimsuits and dive right in to the pools and hot springs.
-There is a swim-up bar in the main pool where my kids quickly figured out how to charge Shirley Temples and Virgin Daiquiris to the room.Β Of course I too mastered ordering drinks at the swim-up bar.Β Soaking in the warm pool and gazing upon Arenal Volcano with a drink in hand was the perfect way to start to our vacation.
+It didn’t bother us at all that our room wasn’t quite ready when we arrived.
+As a matter of fact, it took us moments to switch into our swimsuits and dive right into the pools and hot springs.
+There is a swim-up bar in the main pool where my kids quickly figured out how to charge Shirley Temples and Virgin Daiquiris to the room.
+Of course, I, too, mastered ordering drinks at the swim-up bar.
+Soaking in the warm pool and gazing upon Arenal Volcano with a drink in hand was the perfect way to start our vacation.

-Once our room was ready we were taken down the the hill to Building 1, which we were told has the most beautiful views, and they weren’t kidding!Β Β My 11 year old son loves to be the first one in the room and is always quick with his assessment.
+Once our room was ready, we were taken down the hill to Building 1, which we were told has the most beautiful views, and they weren’t kidding!
+My son loves to be the first one in the room and is always quick to make an assessment.
 The room got two thumbs up!
-The rooms are located directly below the main building and all have large patios equipped with hammocks, rocking chairs, and direct views of Arenal Volcano.Β Β Our room was approximately 720 square feet including the balcony and had ample room for all 4 of us.Β They set up the kid’s beds right up against the window so they also could wake up to the view of the volcano.Β We made sure to take advantage of our patio more than a few times, either lounging the day away in the hammock or enjoying a tasty breakfast together.
+The rooms are located directly below the main building, and each has a large patio with hammocks, rocking chairs, and direct views of Arenal Volcano.
+Our room was approximately 720 square feet, including the balcony, and had ample room for all 4 of us.
+They set up the kids’ beds right up against the window so they could wake up to the volcano’s view.
+We made sure to take advantage of our patio more than a few times, either lounging the day away in the hammock or enjoying a tasty breakfast together.

-What originally attracted me to this resort was that we would never really have to leave the property.Β Β There are several restaurants, all serving different cuisines, from tradition Costa Rican to Sushi.
-Something they offer that I feel is unique and convenient (especially traveling with kids) is that you can order from any of the other restaurant’s menus while dining at another.
-My husband and I were able to have a nice sushi meal while the kids were able to order burgers and pasta off the other menus.
+What originally attracted me to this resort was that we would never really have to leave the property.
+There are several restaurants, all serving different cuisines, from traditional Costa Rican to Sushi.
+Something they offer that I find unique and convenient (especially when traveling with kids) is the ability to order from any other restaurant’s menu while dining at another.
+My husband and I had a nice sushi meal while the kids ordered burgers and pasta from the other menu.
 This flexible ordering made our dinners so much easier and stress-free.
 Even though the prices were a bit on the higher side, the food was delicious.
-We never had a bad meal.Β After dinner each night the kids loved heading to the supervised game room giving my husband and I some much needed adult-time.Β If you are parents traveling with your kids, you know that you take whatever adult-time you can get!
+We never had a bad meal.
+After dinner each night the kids loved heading to the supervised game room giving my husband and I some much needed adult-time.
+If you are parents traveling with your kids, you know that you take whatever adult time you can get!

 We didn’t have to go far for our excursions.
-Club Rio sits along the river at the base of the property.Β It offers activities like horseback riding, river tubing, kayaking, and rock climbing, just to name a few.Β There is also an animal sanctuary on property where they keep inured or sick animals that can no longer survive on their own.
+Club Rio sits along the river at the base of the property.
+It offers activities such as horseback riding, river tubing, kayaking, and rock climbing, to name a few.
+There is also an animal sanctuary on the property, where they care for injured or sick animals that can no longer survive on their own.
 For those looking to get some steps in, there are hiking trails and even more natural hot springs down at Club Rio.
-We loved hiking to the hot springs and ran into a variety of wildlife along the way.Β We saw monkeys and sloths up in the trees, vibrant lizards and iguanas on the ground, and a variety of birds in the air.
+We loved hiking to the hot springs and ran into a variety of wildlife along the way.
+We saw monkeys and sloths up in the trees, vibrant lizards and iguanas on the ground, and a variety of birds in the air.
 It was a very exotic experience for all of us.

 We did go off property once, twice if you count our visit to the clinic.
 (Be sure to read my post on “Traveling with kids: Be Prepared for Anything“).
 We booked our off-property excursion to experience the Mistico Hanging Bridges.
 We all had a wonderful time hiking through the rainforest with a guide who pointed out wildlife we would have otherwise missed.
-Here’s a quick hint: make sure to take the morning tour as animals are much more active in the mornings.
-We were on the afternoon tour and didn’t see as much wildlife as we would have liked, but it was still a great experience.Β My husband and I would have loved to go zip-lining, but our kids weren’t into that at all.Β The hanging bridges were a wonderful compromise getting us up in the rainforest canopy without anxiety and adrenalin rush.
+Here’s a quick hint: take the morning tour, as animals are much more active then.
+We were on the afternoon tour and didn’t see as much wildlife as we would have liked, but it was still a great experience.
+My husband and I would have loved to go zip-lining, but our kids weren’t into that at all.
+The hanging bridges were a wonderful compromise, getting us up in the rainforest canopy without anxiety and adrenaline rush.

 Second Stop: Manuel Antonio – Tulemar Bungalows and Villas

 When I was looking for a place to stay while in Manuel Antonio, I looked to TripAdvisor to see which places received the best reviews.
-As I researched, Tulemar was the resort that kept popping up over and over with glowing reviews.
-Now that I have been there and experienced it, I can see why it is one of the top rated resorts in Manuel Antonio and received so much love.
+As I researched, Tulemar kept popping up with glowing reviews.
+Now that I have been there and experienced it, I can see why it is one of the top-rated resorts in Manuel Antonio and why it has received so much love.

-When you go to book you will find out there are two parts to Tulemar resorts:Β “Tulemar Resort” and “Tulemar Bungalows and Villas.”Β The latter is housed within Tulemar Resorts but is made up of individually owned villas within the resort grounds.
-These villas have access to the same amenities as resort guests. Β I learned that when you are trying to book a hidden gem like this, you need to book way, way in advance. Β I did not. Β We booked our vacation about two months in advance and the resort was sold out of the family-sized bungalow we would have preferred.
-In a panic, I called Bungalows and Villas and they had one left that they were able to rent to us. Β So seriously, book ahead!Β I am so happy we were able to make it work at this special resort and really appreciate how they were able to accommodate us.
+When you book, you will see two options for Tulemar Resorts: “Tulemar Resort” and “Tulemar Bungalows and Villas.”
+The latter is part of Tulemar Resorts and comprises individually owned villas on the resort grounds.
+These villas have access to the same amenities as resort guests.
+I learned that when you are trying to book a hidden gem like this, you need to book way, way in advance.
+I did not.
+We booked our vacation about two months in advance, and the resort was sold out of the family-sized bungalow we would have preferred.
+In a panic, I called Bungalows and Villas, and they had one available for rent.
+So seriously, book ahead!
+I am so happy we were able to make it work at this special resort, and I really appreciate how they accommodated us.

-Tulemar isn’t your typical resort, it’s a series of bungalows and villas spread throughout the jungle trailing down to the beach.
+Tulemar isn’t your typical resort; it’s a series of bungalows and villas spread throughout the jungle, trailing down to the beach.
 The resort is very intimate and very private.
-One of the best things about Tulemar is the abundance of wildlife that live on and around the property.
+One of the best things about Tulemar is the abundance of wildlife that lives on and around the property.
 Every day we saw monkeys, sloths, parrots, Macaws, and iguanas, just to name a few.
-If sloths are what you are after there is no place better than Tulemar.Β The grounds are home to the Sloth Institute.
-The institute studies the sloths and offers a wealth of knowledge about these adorable animals.
+If sloths are what you are after, there is no place better than Tulemar.
+The grounds are home to the Sloth Institute.
+The institute studies sloths and offers extensive knowledge about these animals.
 Because they are constantly tracking the animals, the Institute guides will help you find where many of the resident sloths are hanging out within the property.

-Our villa came with a full kitchen which is always helpful when you are traveling with kids.
+Our villa came with a full kitchen, which is always helpful when you are traveling with kids.
 Honestly, sometimes the easiest breakfasts come in the form of cereal, fruit, or a quick slice of toast.
 We ate many meals either at the resort’s open-air restaurant or down at the beach.
-Tulemar is one of the only resorts in the area with their own private beach complete with beach service.
-It’s a beautiful secluded cove where they offer free kayaks and stand-up paddle boards to the guests.
-There is a great beach cafe where you can order drinks and enjoy a variety of lunch options.Β If you tire of the beach, the resort has several pools hidden throughout the property which also offer food and beverage service.
+Tulemar is one of the only resorts in the area with its own private beach, complete with beach service.
+It’s a beautiful, secluded cove where they offer guests free kayaks and stand-up paddleboards.
+There is a great beach cafe where you can order drinks and enjoy a variety of lunch options.
+If you tire of the beach, the resort has several pools hidden throughout the property, which also offer food and beverage service.

-Another great thing about the resort is that it is close to town and is close in proximity to Manuel Antonio National Park.Β We didn’t need to rent a car on our trip because of the numerous restaurants, shops, and markets all within walking distance of the resort.
-We spent each evening walking through town to find a new, delicious restaurant for dinner.Β My son still talks about Cafe Emelio, and how it’s still his favorite restaurant ever.
+Another great thing about the resort is its proximity to town and Manuel Antonio National Park.
+We didn’t need to rent a car on our trip because of the numerous restaurants, shops, and markets all within walking distance of the resort.
+We spent each evening walking through town to find a new, delicious restaurant for dinner.
+My son still talks about Cafe Emelio and how it’s still his favorite restaurant ever.

 Tulemar was the perfect place to unpack, settle, and just “be” for a while.
 We would highly recommend it to anyone visiting the area.